Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Thank you.
 Please check your inbox to confirm.

 Leave your feedback

 For dozens of countries that do not typically encounter monkeypox, the fast-moving outbreak has caught both health officials and patients off guard.
 The World Health Organization declared monkeypox a global emergency on July 23.
 Nearly two weeks later, the United States issued a public health emergency declaration of its own in order to designate more resources and personnel to combat the escalating crisis.

 “We’re prepared to take our response to the next level in addressing this virus, and we urge every American to take monkeypox seriously,” Health and Human Services Secretary Xavier Becerra said during a call with reporters on Aug.
 4.

-The U.S. currently has the most confirmed monkeypox cases — more than 7,500 — compared to any other country, according to the Centers for Disease Control and Prevention.
+The U.S. currently has the most confirmed monkeypox cases — more than 14,000 — compared to any other country, according to the Centers for Disease Control and Prevention.
 The national declaration came days after several cities and states dealing with high case counts of the disease issued emergency declarations of their own.
-Existing data suggests that so far monkeypox is spreading overwhelmingly among men who have sex with men, and that Black and Hispanic people are disproportionately impacted.
+Existing data suggests that so far monkeypox is spreading overwhelmingly among men who have sex with men, and that people of marginalized races or ethnicities are disproportionately impacted.

 Health officials are still learning about how the monkeypox virus, or MPV, is behaving during this outbreak.
 We know it spreads via close skin-to-skin contact and, in some cases, through certain objects or fabrics (think bedsheets, not doorknobs).
 But WHO Director-General Tedros Adhanom Ghebreyesus noted in a statement regarding that agency’s declaration that the current crisis is being fueled by “new modes of transmission, about which we understand too little.”